thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 // [ 5, 1, 2, 3, 4, 5, 1 ]
 ```

-Now it’s only a small step to compute a full convolution: We do this by
+Now it's only a small step to compute a full convolution: We do this by
 composing the `partition` transform with another `map` operation to compute the
 dot product of the sliding window with the kernel.
 We also add optional support
 for the wrap-around behavior: